Music on the Move

 A dynamic multimedia introduction to the global connections among peoples and their music

 Music is a mobile art.
 When people move to faraway places, whether by choice or by force, they bring their music along.
-Music creates a meaningful point of contact for individuals and for groups; it can encourage curiosity and foster understanding, and it can preserve a sense of identity and comfort in an unfamiliar or hostile environment.
-Above all, music continually changes as it crosses cultural, linguistic, and political boundaries.
+Music creates a meaningful point of contact for individuals and for groups; it can encourage curiosity and foster understanding; and it can preserve a sense of identity and comfort in an unfamiliar or hostile environment.
+As music crosses cultural, linguistic, and political boundaries, it continually changes.
 While human mobility and mediation have always shaped music-making, our current era of digital connectedness introduces new creative opportunities and inspiration even as it extends concerns about issues such as copyright infringement and cultural appropriation.

 Available for sale worldwide